BoguesUser/POSS-1_Downloader_And_Converter/README.md

 # Preamble

 I've made heavy use of AI coding for this.
-I've tested that it works but do be warned.
+I've tested that it works but do be warned, jank may lie ahead.

 This also does require a Linux environment as I save fits to a ram disk at /dev/shm.
 This prevents writing over 900 gb of fits to my ssd.